Today: main(), list memory, 3x range() forms, nested loops, while/break logic

 Given string s.
 Return a list of all the '[' strings in s.
 Use s.find() within a while loop to find all the '['.

-search as index variable, marking current position of search within s.
+search as index variable, marking current position of search within s - this will be a stereotypical pattern for searching through a string.

 In loop - how to find each '['?
 How to end the loop when there is no '['?
 Important at bottom of loop, advance variable for next iteration ("search" in this case)